 Liquidity is necessary to meet our financial obligations.
 Liquidity is needed to pay our note with CoBank, fund loans and other commitments, and fund business operations in a cost-effective manner.
-Our liquidity policy is intended to manage short-term cash flow and maximize debt reduction.
+Our liquidity policy is intended to manage short-term cash flow, maximize debt reduction and liquidate nonearning assets.
 Our direct loan with CoBank, cash on hand and borrower loan repayments provide adequate liquidity to fund our on-going operations and other commitments.